Ofbita/basketball-scorebook/readme.txt

 == Installation ==

 1. Upload the `basketball-scorebook` folder to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the "Plugins" menu in WordPress.
-3. Place the shortcode `[basketball_scorebook]` in any page content.
+3. Place the `[basketball_scorebook]` shortcode in any page content.

 == Frequently Asked Questions ==

 = Does this plugin work without an internet connection? =

 Yes, once the page is loaded.
 All calculations are done in the browser using JavaScript (Alpine.js).

+= Can my data be lost? =

+Your data won't be lost during normal use.
+However, if you clear your browser's browsing history (cache), LocalStorage data will also be deleted.
+As the safest approach, we recommend exporting to JSON at halftime or after the game ends.

 = Can I save the scorebook as PDF? =